Kingxukai/linux/Documentation/networking/gen_stats.rst

 Once you are done, call gen_kill_estimator(my_basicstats, my_rate_est_stats) Make sure that my_basicstats and my_rate_est_stats
-are still valid (i.e still exist) at the time of making this call.
+are still valid (i.e still exist) at the woke time of making this call.

 Authors: